FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Proposed Hardware: FLARE

-As shown in Figure~\ref{fig:dataflowExplaination}, during compression, outputs from the Prediction Engine are streamed slice-wise to both the Neural and Codec Engines, enabling concurrent execution and full support for the hybrid dataflow.
-However, due to the look-ahead computation order in the Prediction Engine, the output rate is non-uniform, with variable intervals between consecutive outputs.
-To manage this variability and ensure uninterrupted execution, two FIFO-based circular buffers, i.e., \textit{FIFO1} and \textit{FIFO2}, are introduced to temporarily store quantized errors and reconstructed data, respectively.
-These buffers enable efficient data staging and retrieval, maintaining a fully pipelined dataflow with minimal overhead.
+As shown in Figure~\ref{fig:dataflowExplaination}, during compression, outputs from the Prediction Engine are streamed slice-wise to both the Neural and Codec Engines for concurrent execution.
+Due to the look-ahead computation order, the Prediction Engine produces outputs at non-uniform intervals.
+To absorb this variability, two FIFO-based circular buffers, \textit{FIFO1} and \textit{FIFO2}, temporarily store quantized errors and reconstructed data, respectively, maintaining the pipelined dataflow.
 A similar pipeline is applied during decompression.

-Meanwhile, the \abbr~Computing Core architecture is designed with a modular and scalable structure, offering flexibility in two key dimensions. \textbf{Data-size scalability} allows the architecture to handle a wide range of input sizes by adjusting the parameter $M$, which determines the number of parallel systolic arrays in the Prediction Engine.
-By tuning $M$, the processing throughput can be aligned with the computational capabilities of the Neural Engine, ensuring balanced execution across modules. \textbf{Workload scalability} enables concurrent processing of multiple datasets by scaling $N$, the number of \abbr~Computing Cores.
-For heavy workloads, multiple cores can be instantiated in parallel to meet performance demands.
-This modularity allows the architecture to scale efficiently with varying data sizes and workload intensities, without requiring an architectural redesign.
+The \abbr~Computing Core scales along two dimensions. \textbf{Data-size scalability} is achieved by adjusting $M$, the number of parallel systolic arrays in the Prediction Engine, to match the throughput of the Neural Engine for different input sizes. \textbf{Workload scalability} is achieved by scaling $N$, the number of \abbr~Computing Cores, so multiple datasets can be processed concurrently.
+Thus, the architecture can adapt to different data sizes and workload intensities without redesign.